-Most BC methods have been developed for use in variational or hybrid DA systems; however, 142 several studies have also explored BC in ensemble DA systems.
-Fertig et al. (2009) developed a 143 BC method for ensemble DA that is similar to VarBC in that it uses state augmentation to estimate the biases during the assimilation step.
+Most BC methods have been developed for use in variational or hybrid DA systems; however, several studies have also explored BC in ensemble DA systems.
+Fertig et al. (2009) developed a BC method for ensemble DA that is similar to VarBC in that it uses state augmentation to estimate the biases during the assimilation step.
 They showed that their method was able to reduce both the observation bias and the analysis error in perfect model experiments.
-Similar methods have also 146 been used successfully in real data experiments assimilating microwave brightness temperatures 147 (Szunyogh et al. 2008; Aravequia et al. 2011; Miyoshi et al. 2011).
-In high-resolution observing system simulation experiments assimilating infrared brightness temperatures, Cintineo et al. 149 (2016) found that the analysis and forecast accuracy was improved when a simple fixed-value BC 150 was applied to the clear-sky observations similar to that used by Stengel et al. (2009, 2013) in a variational DA system.
-Cintineo et al. (2016), however, did not bias-correct the cloudy obser-152 vations prior to their assimilation because their bias was too complex to properly handle using a 153 simple fixed-value BC applied uniformly to all cloudy observations.
+Similar methods have also been used successfully in real data experiments assimilating microwave brightness temperatures (Szunyogh et al. 2008; Aravequia et al. 2011; Miyoshi et al. 2010).
+In highresolution observing system simulation experiments assimilating infrared brightness temperatures, Cintineo et al. (2016) found that the analysis and forecast accuracy was improved when a simple fixed-value BC was applied to the clear-sky observations similar to that used by Stengel et al. (2009, 2013) in a variational DA system.
+Cintineo et al. (2016), however, did not bias correct the cloudy observations prior to their assimilation because their bias was too complex to properly handle using a simple fixed-value BC applied uniformly to all cloudy observations.
 Zhu et al. (2016) handled biases in all-sky microwave observations by computing the BC coefficients using only cases where both the model background and the observations were either clear or cloudy.
-By doing this, they were able to reduce errors associated with mismatched cloud fields, while still preserving clouddependent information in the matched observations.
+By doing this, they were able to reduce errors associated with mismatched cloud fields, while still preserving cloud-dependent information in the matched observations.
 Together, these results provide evidence that more sophisticated BC methods that can account for changes in cloud properties are necessary to effectively remove biases in the OMB departures.

-In this study, we present a new BC method that can be used to diagnose and remove biases in 161 all-sky infrared brightness temperatures using a Taylor series polynomial expansion of the OMB 162 departures.
-This approach can diagnose both linear and nonlinear bias components through use of higher order Taylor series terms and a set of BC predictors.
-For example, with a 3rd order 164 approximation, the 0th and 1st order terms represent the constant and linear bias components, 165 whereas the 2nd (quadratic) and 3rd (cubic) order terms represent nonlinear bias components.
-We use this nonlinear BC (NBC) method to remove the bias from Scanning Enhanced Visible and 167 Infrared Imager (SEVIRI) infrared brightness temperatures that were passively monitored during 168 high-resolution ensemble DA experiments.
+In this study, we present a new BC method that can be used to diagnose and remove biases in all-sky infrared brightness temperatures using a Taylor series polynomial expansion of the OMB departures.
+This approach can diagnose both linear and nonlinear bias components through use of higher-order Taylor series terms and a set of BC predictors.
+For example, with a third-order approximation, the zeroth- and first-order terms represent the constant and linear bias components, whereas the second- (quadratic) and third-order (cubic) terms represent nonlinear bias components.
+We use this nonlinear BC (NBC) method to remove the bias from Spinning Enhanced Visible and Infrared Imager (SEVIRI) infrared brightness temperatures that were passively monitored during high-resolution ensemble DA experiments.
 The paper is organized as follows.
-The DA framework is described in Section 2, with a mathematical description of the NBC method presented in Section 170 3.
-Statistics obtained using the NBC method are shown in Section 4, with conclusions and a 171 discussion presented in Section 5.
-172 a.
-SEVIRI Satellite Datasets evaluated using brightness temperatures from the 6.2 μ m and 7.3 μ m bands sensitive to WV over broad layers of the upper and middle troposphere, respectively, when skies are clear, while also 179 being sensitive to clouds when they are present.
-Under clear conditions, the weighting functions 180 that depict how much radiation from a given atmospheric height reaches the top of the atmosphere 181 peak near 350 hPa (500 hPa) for the 6.2 μ m (7.3 μ m) bands, and then decrease to zero in the 182 lower troposphere.
-When clouds are present, however, the weighting functions are truncated near 183 the cloud top, which means that a larger portion of the top-of-atmosphere radiation originates at 184 higher (e.g. colder) altitudes than would occur under clear-sky conditions.
-Their dual sensitivity to clouds and WV means that observations from these bands provide valuable information about 186 the atmospheric state that is typically not available with conventional observations.
-Another mo-187 tivation for using these bands is the expectation that their OMB departure statistics will be more Gaussian than would occur with infrared "window" bands because there will be a smoother tran-189 sition between the brightness temperatures in adjacent clear and cloudy areas.
-190
+The DA framework is described in section 2, with a mathematical description of the NBC method presented in section 3.
+Statistics obtained using the NBC method are shown in section 4, with conclusions and a discussion presented in section 5.

-173 2.
-Experimental Design
+2. Experimental design